 Though the dump has changed drastically over the years, the people and their needs have not, and ER continues its work at the site.
 In March 2006, ER opened the Zambiza Daycare Center and Preschool.
 In 2016, we moved the Daycare (also called the Child Development Center) off-site to provide a safer environment for the kids.
 Today we serve 20 children from infancy through age 3 by providing nutrition, certified childcare instructors, skills development and a safe environment.
 ER also provides family counseling, outreach to night workers and help in building permanent homes for at-risk families.

 The Quito Family Resource Center (QFRC) opened in June 2013 and is a place where families from the dump receive basic life-skills/nutrition/exercise training, learn crafts and more.
-ER also provides after-school tutoring for children at the QFRC and a men's program that emphasizes building skills and confidence through making furniture out of pallet wood.
+ER also provides an after-school program for children at the QFRC and a men's program that emphasizes building skills and confidence through making furniture out of pallet wood.

 Volunteer Opportunities: Child Development, Teaching/Tutoring, Medical Relief, Counseling Services/Home Visits, Home Construction, Family Development Workshops, Night Outreach, Quito Family Resource Center assistance, Christmas Celebrations, Life Skills.